Film, literature, poetry, and sports interest me. Studying history and learning from the past inspire me.

-Keep a running tally of offenses against employees and punish them for them.
-Do this by spreading ill-will by speaking condescendingly to them in public.
+Keep a running tally of offenses against employees and punish them for every infraction.
+Spread ill will by speaking condescendingly to them in public.
 Never let the employees that you feel aren't up to snuff know it.
 Always communicate with superior and judgmental tones and attitudes toward your staff.
 Send out harsh, condescending emails to staff that displease you.
 Morale will fall exponentially.

 6. Ignore Employees

-Ignore employees in social situations and then, ignore them when you see them at work.
+Ignore employees in social situations and then ignore them when you see them at work.
 Pretend you never saw them in that bar and still don’t see them in the office.
-This will really bother them and affect other staff when the one you ignored tell the other employees of your actions.
+This will really bother them and affect other staff when the one you ignored tells the other employees of your actions.

 8. Ignore Suggestions

 Ignore staff suggestions to improve work conditions.
 Scoff at any suggestion that they know more about the job than you do.
 Better yet, set up a panel to gather information to make improvements and then reject them out of hand.
 Communicate that any changes will be made only by you and that employees' opinions are worthless.

 Fail to repair facility shortcomings such as leaking faucets, running toilets, broken steps, etc. This will demoralize staff every time they have to clean up drips and shake toilet handles to stop them from running.
 Let the staff try to talk over exhaust fans that roar and don’t do the job anyway.
 Every time they trip on that broken step or step in the hole in the sidewalk, they will feel that what they do isn't important.
 Morale again will take a nice hit!